The Fourth Amendment and its impact on criminal cases

 The Supreme Court held that police may search the passenger compartment of a vehicle, incident to a recent occupant’s arrest only if it is reasonable to believe that the arrestee might access the vehicle at the time of the search, or that the vehicle contains evidence of the offense at arrest.
 Accordingly, because Mr. Gant’s arrest was beyond what was needed to complete the service of the warrant against him, the search was invalid.

 Contact some of Wisconsin’s best criminal defense attorneys for help

 The 4th Amendment is relevant in a huge portion of criminal cases.
 Certainly traffic-related offenses, like OWIs, involve stops of vehicles (seizure).
 Drug cases could involve searches.
 And in nearly all criminal cases, police officers conduct an arrest (seizure).
 Hiring a defense attorney to review these actions is important, as a violation could lead to suppression of evidence against you.
 And when we suppress evidence, it’s harder for the government to obtain a conviction against you.

-At Meyer Van Severen, S.C., our criminal defense attorneys are some of the best in Wisconsin.
+At Van Severen Law Office, our criminal defense attorneys are some of the best in Wisconsin.
 No matter the charge you’re facing, we’ve filed 4th Amendment pre-trial motions and won.
 We would like to look at your case to determine whether police violated your rights.
 Contact us immediately at (414) 270-0202 and let’s figure out how to fight your case.